Top 9 Dental Industry Trends (2025-2027)

 Though slow to catch up, the pandemic underscored the necessity of online advertising for many dental practices.

-In a survey of dental practitioners conducted in January of 2021, 38% believed more marketing would make their practice more productive and profitable.
+In a survey of dental practitioners, 38% believed more marketing would make their practice more productive and profitable.

-Across all industries, digital ad spending was projected to reach $389 billion in 2021, a growth of 17%.
+Across all industries, digital ad spending reached an estimated $740 billion in 2024, a growth of 8.9%.

 A survey of dental patients found that 1 in 3 say that dentists cannot go without Facebook marketing.